Our team is on a relentless quest to give young people educational experiences that change their lives, and the world, for the better.

 ELIZABETH THORNE: PROGRAM DIRECTOR (VICTORIA)

-Elizabeth has extensive leadership experience in the educational sector in Australia and Canada.
+Elizabeth has extensive leadership experience in the education sector in Australia and Canada.
 Previous roles include Publisher at Macmillan Education Australia in Melbourne and Manager of Professional Education at a not-for-profit organisation in Toronto.
 After publishing groundbreaking resources to support respectful relationships education in Australia, Elizabeth came to High Resolves seeking a role more explicitly in line with her passion for social action.
 Elizabeth is an organiser and media spokesperson for various feminist collectives, including International Women’s Day Melbourne.
 Elizabeth holds a Bachelor of Arts (Joint Honours) in History and English from the Memorial University of Newfoundland in St John’s and a Master of Arts in History from York University in Toronto.
 She specialised in race, gender, and sexuality in a modern American context.

 Daniel has over a decade’s experience working with youth in high schools and on community projects.
 He worked for five years as an English teacher in his home country, Ghana, during which time he was Head Teacher for the Department of English.
 He initiated a high school drama club to build students’ self-belief and teamwork skills as well as a discussion group on sexual health.
 He organised workshops for female victims of abuse, and initiated ‘music for the soul’ to bring fun and music to children in orphanages and hospitals.
 He also volunteered for the West African AIDS Foundation as a facilitator of drama games and music for children affected by HIV/AIDS.
 Daniel’s passion for educating and empowering young people brought him to High Resolves.
 He holds a teaching certificate from the University of Cape Coast, Ghana and a Bachelor of Fine Arts majoring in theatre directing from the University of Ghana.